 - Core Grammar for Lawyers

 Core Grammar for Lawyers is a new online program developed to help law students improve their grammar and punctuation skills.
-This program is appropriate for students who are interested in improving their skills beyond what is required through the first-year diagnostic and proficiency testing process.
+This fee-based program is appropriate for students who are interested in improving their skills beyond what is required through the first-year diagnostic and proficiency testing process.
 For more information, see www.coregrammarforlawyers.com.